near/docs/docs/roles/integrator/faq.md

 A `Transaction` is made up of one of more `Action`s.
 An action can (currently) be one of 8 types: `CreateAccount`, `DeployContract`, `FunctionCall`, `Transfer`, `Stake`, `AddKey`, `DeleteKey` and `DeleteAccount`.
 Transactions are composed by a sender and then signed using the private keys of a valid NEAR account to create a `SignedTransaction`.
 This signed transaction is considered ready to send to the network for processing.

-Transactions are received via our JSON-RPC endpoint and routed to the shared where the `receiver` account lives.
-This "home shard" for the receiver account is then responsible for processing the transaction and generating related receipts to be applied across the network.
+Transactions are received via our JSON-RPC endpoint and routed to the shared where the `sender` account lives.
+This "home shard" for the sender account is then responsible for processing the transaction and generating related receipts to be applied across the network.

 Once received by the network, signed transactions are verified (using the embedded public key of the signer) and transformed into a collection of `Receipt`s, one per action.
 Receipts are of two types: `Action Receipt` is the most common and represents almost all actions on the network while `Data Receipt` handles the very special case of "a `FunctionCallAction` which includes a Promise".
 These receipts are then propagated and applied across the network according to the "home shard" rule for all affected receiver accounts.

 These receipts are then propagated around the network using the receiver account's "home shard" since each account lives on one and only one shard.
-Once located on the correct shard, receipts are pulled from a nonce-based [priority queue](https://nomicon.io/BlockchainLayer/Transactions.html#pool-iterator).
+Once located on the correct shard, receipts are pulled from a nonce-based [queue](https://nomicon.io/BlockchainLayer/Transactions.html#pool-iterator).

 Receipts may generate other, new receipts which in turn are propagated around the network until all receipts have been applied.
 If any action within a transaction fails, the entire transaction is rolled back and any unburnt fees are refunded to the proper accounts.